allynbauer/Condor/README.markdown

 Sys
 ====================
 Condor uses a simple system for accessing global variables.
-It lets you get accces to them without having to declare global inside daughter[scopes](http://php.net/manual/en/language.variables.scope.php), or by using the [$GLOBALS](http://www.php.net/manual/en/reserved.variables.globals.php) array.
+It lets you get accces to them without having to declare global inside daughter [scopes](http://php.net/manual/en/language.variables.scope.php), or by using the [$GLOBALS](http://www.php.net/manual/en/reserved.variables.globals.php) array.
 It's pretty simple to use; basically, you just pretend like global variables exist in sys() like such:

 	sys()->variable = 'Set the variable';